May 8, 2008

 Toshiba’s e-Learning site is open to all healthcare professionals.
 Toshiba

-customers now can register online, at their convenience, for courses at the
+customers now can register online, at their convenience, for courses

-guides in advance of their onsite training in Irvine, ensuring that the time
+complete preparation guides in advance of their onsite training in Irvine,

-spent at the Center is used to maximum efficiency.
-Customers, as well as those
+ensuring that the time spent at the Center is used to maximum efficiency.

-not currently using Toshiba systems, also will have access to an extensive
+Customers, as well as those not currently using Toshiba systems, also

-catalog of courses, including principles of diagnostic imaging courses in CT,
+of diagnostic imaging courses in CT, MR, vascular, cardiology, anatomy

-MR, vascular, cardiology, anatomy and medical ethics.
-Continuing Education
+and medical ethics.
+Continuing Education (CE) and Continuing Medical

-(CE) and Continuing Medical Education (CME) credits can be issued for these
+Education (CME) credits can be issued for these courses.

-November
+November 28,

 2006

-Toshiba Showcases Vantage
+Showcases Vantage Atlas Plus

-Atlas Plus Large Bore System at RSNA
+Large Bore System at RSNA

-The Vantage Atlas Plus’ unique elliptical large bore design will decrease incidents
+The Vantage Atlas Plus’ unique elliptical large bore design will decrease

-of claustrophobia, giving patients more room during an MRI exam.
-The system also
+incidents of claustrophobia, giving patients more room during an MRI

-provides an expanded field-of-view (FOV) at up to 55cm – allowing clinicians
+exam.
+The system also provides an expanded field-of-view (FOV) at up

-to capture high-quality images across the entire bore.
+to 55cm – allowing clinicians to capture high-quality images across the

 Toshiba